bonsai-rx/zeromq/docs/articles/client-server.md

 ## Basic server
 Now that we have our client pool set up and sending messages, let’s implement a server to listen for those messages.
-- Add a [`Router`](xref:Bonsai.ZeroMQ.Router) node to the project and set its properties to match the [`Dealer`](xref:Bonsai.ZeroMQ.Dealer) sockets we already added so that it is running on the same network.
+- Add a [`Router`](xref:Bonsai.ZeroMQ.Router) operator to the project and set its properties to match the [`Dealer`](xref:Bonsai.ZeroMQ.Dealer) sockets we already added so that it is running on the same network.
 - As the [`Router`](xref:Bonsai.ZeroMQ.Router) is acting as server and will be the ‘static’ part of the network, set its `Action` to ‘Bind’.

-As with the [`Dealer`](xref:Bonsai.ZeroMQ.Dealer) node, a [`Router`](xref:Bonsai.ZeroMQ.Router) node without any input will simply listen for messages on the network and not send anything in return.
-If we run the project now and monitor the output of the [`Router`](xref:Bonsai.ZeroMQ.Router) node, we'll see that each time the client sends a message triggered by its associated key press we get a `ResponseContext` produced at the [`Router`](xref:Bonsai.ZeroMQ.Router).
+As with the [`Dealer`](xref:Bonsai.ZeroMQ.Dealer) operator, a [`Router`](xref:Bonsai.ZeroMQ.Router) operator without any input will simply listen for messages on the network and not send anything in return.
+If we run the project now and monitor the output of the [`Router`](xref:Bonsai.ZeroMQ.Router) operator, we'll see that each time the client sends a message triggered by its associated key press we get a `ResponseContext` produced at the [`Router`](xref:Bonsai.ZeroMQ.Router).
 Expanding the output the the [`Router`](xref:Bonsai.ZeroMQ.Router), we can see it contains a `NetMQMessage`.
 We [expect](https://netmq.readthedocs.io/en/latest/router-dealer/) this message to be composed of 3 frames: an address (in this case the address of the client that sent the message), an empty delimiter frame and the message content.

 - Expose the `Buffer` `byte[]` of the `First` frame.
-- Add an [`Index`](xref:Bonsai.Expressions.IndexBuilder) node the the first frame buffer and set its `Value` to 1 to access the unique address ID.
+- Add an [`Index`](xref:Bonsai.Expressions.IndexBuilder) operator the the first frame buffer and set its `Value` to 1 to access the unique address ID.
 - Add a [`ConvertToString`](xref:Bonsai.ZeroMQ.ConvertToString) to the `Last` frame.

 :::workflow
 ![Router message parsing](~/workflows/router-message-parsing.bonsai)
 :::

-Running the workflow and then triggering client messages with key presses, we should see a unique `byte` value for each client in the [`Index`](xref:Bonsai.Expressions.IndexBuilder) node output and a corresponding `string` in the [`ConvertToString`](xref:Bonsai.ZeroMQ.ConvertToString) node output.
+Running the workflow and then triggering client messages with key presses, we should see a unique `byte` value for each client in the [`Index`](xref:Bonsai.Expressions.IndexBuilder) operator output and a corresponding `string` in the [`ConvertToString`](xref:Bonsai.ZeroMQ.ConvertToString) operator output.

 ## Client address tracking
 So far our network is rather one-sided.
 We can send client messages to the server which can in turn receive and parse them, but currently nothing is relayed back to the clients.
 The first goal for server feedback is that any time a client message is received, the server sends this message back to all connected clients.
 To do this, we first need a way of keeping track of all active clients.

-- Add a [`Zip`](xref:Bonsai.Reactive.Zip) node to the [`Index`](xref:Bonsai.Expressions.IndexBuilder) node and connect the `byte[]` `Buffer` as the second input.
+- Add a [`Zip`](xref:Bonsai.Reactive.Zip) operator to the [`Index`](xref:Bonsai.Expressions.IndexBuilder) operator and connect the `byte[]` `Buffer` as the second input.

 :::workflow
 ![Address key-value pair](~/workflows/address-kvp.bonsai)